I saw with my own eyes the Sibyl at Cumae hanging in a cage, and when the boys said to her: “Sibyl, what do you want?” she answered: “I want to die.”

 Most of the Facebook commentators were essentially enablers writing messages like “Sounds very encouraging!!!
 The doctors could be totally wrong……the body can heal in ways that only God knows” or “That’s great.
 God is in controll” (sic) or “God is the ultimate physician:-).”

 A contempt for science and doctors ran through those Facebook posts, and the commentary that followed.
 No wonder people don’t believe in evolution or global warming if they believe a comatose man dying of an infection brought on my the removal of a cancerous lung tumor could very well attain a complete recovery and enter robustly into his ninth decade.

-However, much more horrible than death would be eternal life in an ever aging husk of a body.
+To my mind, an ever aging husk of a body doomed to live for an eternity is a much more horrible fate than passing away in one’s sixth decade.
 Not only did the Sibyl at Cumae consider it a drag (see above), but we also have corroborating evidence from Chaucer’s “The Pardoner’s Tale.”
 When a trio of churls accost an ancient man and ask him why he still has the gall to remain alive, he replies,

 Not even Death, alas! my life will take;